 - Social media web addresses

-- Online chat feature
+- Interactive chat (optional)

-Go here to learn more about this:
+Go here to learn more:

 Legal Info Pages

-- Contact Page
+- Contact Us

 - Terms And Conditions